i-timur/annotate-microdata/README.md

 You can set confidence threshold with `--threshold` flag (*NOT RECOMMENDED*).
 The default value is 0.75.

-Pass `--verbose` flag to get more information about the process.

 You can also pass `--save-preprocessed` flag to save the preprocessed HTML to a file.

 Following entities are currently supported: